SaeqaSultani/OOP-School-Library/README.md

 1. Open Git Bash.
 2. Change the current working directory to the location where you want the cloned directory.
-Ex: C:User\your computer name\ cd <<your folder you want to clone to>>
+Ex: C:User\your computer name\ cd <<"your folder you want to clone to">>
 3. Copy/Paste this command : git clone git@github.com:SaeqaSultani/OOP-School-Library.git
 then press Enter
 4. Run this command code . to open this folder in VScode